CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

   - `debug bgp zebra` traces interactions between BGP and zebra for EVPN (and other) routes.

-## <span id="src-8366455_EthernetVirtualPrivateNetwork-EVPN-caveats" class="confluence-anchor-link"></span><span>Caveats</span>
+## <span id="src-8362732_EthernetVirtualPrivateNetwork-EVPN-caveats" class="confluence-anchor-link"></span><span>Caveats</span>

+The following caveats apply to EVPN in this version of Cumulus Linux:

-  - When EVPN is enabled on a VTEP, all locally defined VNIs on that switch and other information (such as MAC addresses) are advertised to EVPN peers.
+  - When EVPN is enabled on a switch (VTEP), all locally defined VNIs on that switch and other information (such as MAC addresses) pertaining to them are advertised to EVPN peers.
 There is no provision to only announce certain VNIs.

   - In a [VXLAN
-    active-active](/version/cumulus-linux-40/Network-Virtualization/VXLAN-Active-Active-Mode)
+    active-active](/version/cumulus-linux-377/Network-Virtualization/VXLAN-Active-Active-Mode)
     configuration, ARPs are sometimes *not* suppressed even if ARP suppression is enabled.
 This is because the neighbor entries are not synchronized between the two switches operating in active-active mode by a control plane.
 This has no impact on forwarding.

-  - You must configure the overlay (tenants) in specific a VRF and separate from the underlay, which resides in the default VRF.
-Layer 3 VNI mapping for the default VRF is not supported.
+  - You must configure the overlay (tenants) in a specific VRF(s) and separate from the underlay, which resides in the default VRF.
+A layer 3 VNI mapping for the default VRF is not supported.

-  - On the Broadcom Trident II+, Trident 3, and Maverick-based switch, when a lookup is done after VXLAN decapsulation on the external-facing switch (the exit or border leaf), the switch does not rewrite the MAC addresses or TTL.
-For through traffic, packets are dropped by the next hop instead of correctly routing from a VXLAN overlay network into a non-VXLAN external network (such as the Internet).
-This applies to all forms of VXLAN routing (centralized, asymmetric, and symmetric) and affects all traffic from VXLAN overlay hosts that need to be routed after VXLAN decapsulation on an exit or border leaf.
-This includes traffic destined to external networks (through traffic) and traffic destined to the exit leaf SVI address.
+  - On the Broadcom Trident II+, Trident 3, and Maverick-based switch, when a lookup is done after VXLAN decapsulation on the external-facing switch (exit/border leaf), the switch does not rewrite the MAC addresses or TTL; for through traffic, packets are dropped by the next hop instead of correctly routing from a VXLAN overlay network into a non-VXLAN external network (such as the Internet).
+This applies to all forms of VXLAN routing (centralized, asymmetric and symmetric) and affects all traffic from VXLAN overlay hosts that need to be routed after VXLAN decapsulation on an exit/border leaf, including traffic destined to external networks (through traffic) and traffic destined to the exit leaf SVI address.

     To work around this issue, modify the external-facing interface for each VLAN sub-interface on the exit leaf by creating a temporary VNI and associating it with the existing VLAN ID.

-    <summary>Example Workaround </summary>

     For example, if the expected interface configuration is: